University of Manila: Emiramona Garden Hotel

+College of Law

+In 2025, the university's College of Law was ordered closed by the Legal Education Board due to failure to meet quality standards and poor performance in the Philippine Bar Examinations.

 Sports

 The University of Manila was one of the original members of the National Collegiate Athletic Association (NCAA), which was founded in 1924.
 The university was also a former member of the University Athletic Association of the Philippines from 1952 to 1954.
 Its varsity, the UM Hawks, joined the National Athletic Association of Schools, Colleges and Universities (NAASCU) from 2001 to 2012 where it won seven championships.

 Inter-university relations

 On April 7, 1957, UM entered into a sisterhood relationship with Dohto University of Sapporo and Monbetsu cities, Hokkaido, Japan.
 Since then, it has undertaken various projects including faculty exchange visits, and technological and library assistance.
 UM students have also been given the opportunity to study at Tokai University in Tokyo, Japan through an arrangement with the Philippine-Japan Students' Friendship Exchange Association (or P-JSFEA).
 A score later, October 31, 1977, UM suggested a sisterhood relationship with Hansung University in Seoul, South Korea.
 On January 1, 1997, in Taipei, UM's high-school department and building also linked a sisterhood relationship with Cheng Kung Commercial and Technical High School in Pate City, Taiwan, Republic Of China where UM students can work independently.
 A sisterhood relationship was again entered into by the university with Meio University of Nago City, Okinawa, Japan on Dec.
 5, 1988 when UM announced a plan for its sisterhoods.